PierreSenellart/provsql/doc/source/user/studio.rst

 Manual edits stick within a row and reset on row navigation.

-Combined with the distribution profile, this makes side-by-side comparison of unconditional vs conditional shape a single click: pin the random variable, run *Distribution profile* unconditional, toggle the badge, run it conditional.
+Combined with the distribution profile, this makes side-by-side comparison of unconditional vs conditional shape two clicks: pin the random variable, run *Distribution profile* unconditional, toggle the badge, run it conditional.
 The truncated closed-form table (Normal via Mills ratio, Uniform on the intersected support, Exponential by memorylessness) takes over when